What is a CV?

 How to write a good CV for UK job applications

-When writing a CV for a job in the UK, start with a clear headline with your contact details.
+When writing a CV for the UK market, start with a clear headline with your contact details.
 Unlike in some other countries, there’s no need to include a photo of yourself or personal details such as your age or marital status.

 Proceed to write a brief summary of your work experience and career goals, followed by your education.
 Next, outline your work experience by detailing previous roles, dates of employment, key responsibilities, and notable achievements.
 Highlight your skills, including work-related skills such as knowledge of software programs or foreign languages.